-- Mutation in POLH gene, which encodes the DNA Polymerase eta protein can cause a variant of XP, called XPV
+- Mutation in the POLH gene, which encodes the DNA Polymerase eta protein can cause a variant of XP, called XPV

 Patients with Xeroderma Pigmentosum are extremely sensitive to sunlight and UVR.
 Any source of UV, including halogen bulbs, can cause symptoms in these patients.
-Symptoms usually appear in the eyes, skin, and the nervous system.
+Symptoms usually appear in the eyes, skin, and nervous system.
 Signs and symptoms of the disease are as follows:

 A. Nervous system Symptoms: Patients may show severe brain atrophy, dilation of brain ventricles, and nerve loss resulting in: